 1997: Hudson Beef recalls 25 million pounds of meat

-An E. coli contamination that made at least 16 people sick led to a recall of 25 million pounds of ground beef from Hudson Beef in 1997—the largest food recall up until that point in history.
+An E. coli contamination that made at least 16 people sick led to a recall of 25 million pounds of ground beef from Hudson Beef in 1997—the largest food recall at that point in history.
 The recall prompted Burger King to end its contract with Hudson.

 1998: Red Bull energizes Americans